Skip to main content

 7. The indicator overlays on your price chart as smoothed candles with a signal line

 One thing I appreciate about this indicator is that it's an overlay type - meaning it sits directly on your price chart rather than in a separate pane.
 This makes it easy to compare the smoothed candles with actual price action.
+If you want other ways to filter noise, try the All Chart Pattern indicator for automated pattern recognition.

 The Best Pine Script Generator